KostasSpiridopoulos/SoftwareProjectDifficultyPrediction/README.md

 # SoftwareProjectDifficultyPrediction
-In this project, i am using several ml algorithm both for regression and classification to predict the diffuclty of a software project
+In this project, i am using several ml algorithm both for regression and classification to predict the difficulty of a software project